Call us: 601.957.3101

 Fee Shifting

 Under 42 U.S.C.
 Section 1988, parties who prevail under Section 1983 are entitled to reasonable attorneys’ fees.
-This fee shifting provision often makes it possible for the injured person to pursue cases which would otherwise not be cost-effective.
+This fee-shifting provision often makes it possible for the injured person to pursue cases that would otherwise not be cost-effective.

 Punitive Damages